jhcapsius/OOP/README.md

 following formula :
 ![Formula](https://i.gyazo.com/6fb139baa01ffa90f1a78813cc394b4c.png)

-Use the Math.sqrt() function from the Math class to calculate the root.
+Use the *Math.sqrt()* method from the Math class to calculate the root.
 Output only real solutions, i.e. no solutions where the root is less than zero.

 _________________________________________________________________________________________________________________________